ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Experiments

 \begin{itemize}[noitemsep, leftmargin=*, topsep=2pt] \item \textbf{CodeContests} \citep{li2022competition}: We evaluate \method~with Codex, CodeT and PG-TM on all 165 problems from CodeContests test set, which are collected from Codeforces, a competitive programming website.
 All the three baselines we evaluate have been evaluated on CodeContests in their own paper, we follow the exact same setting to ensure a fair comparison. \item \textbf{LeetCode}: We evaluate \method~with ChatGPT Code Interpreter on 35 recently released LeetCode problems.
 To avoid the influence of contamination and faithfully evaluate \method's ability in verification and guiding code synthesis, we made sure these problems are released concurrently or after the release of GPT-4.
 We manually annotate the algorithm categories for the solutions to these problems to evaluate the search strategy of enumerating algorithm categories.
 The list of problems and their corresponding categories is listed in Appendix \ref{sec:leetcode_probs}. \end{itemize}

-\paragraph{Metric} Following previous studies, we use the pass@k \citep{kulal2019spoc, chen2021evaluating} to evaluate the accuracy of code synthesis.
-Note that for code synthesizers that do not have any filtering mechanism, unbiased pass@k is evaluated by generating $n\ge k$ programs and computing the expected number of programs that can pass the problem when $k$ programs are randomly chosen from them.
-However, for code synthesizers that do have some techniques for filtering their solutions, pass@k is evaluated by checking whether the top-$k$ programs among the $n$ programs generated can pass the problem.
-To ensure a fair comparison, we use the same sampling budget $n$ under the same setting when evaluating the performance of \method~and baselines.
+\paragraph{Metric} \upd{Following previous studies \citep{Zhang2023PlanningWL,chen2022codet}, we use the $n$@$k$ metric} \citep{kulal2019spoc, chen2021evaluating, li2022competition} to evaluate the accuracy of code synthesis. \upd{To compute $n$@$k$ for a problem, a code synthesizer needs to generate $k$ candidate programs and select the top-$n$ candidates to submit according to some reranking mechanism, which in our case is the LLM-generated oracles and test samples. $n$@$k$ is the proportion of problems that can be solved by any of the top-$n$ submissions.
+Since some code synthesizers do not have reranking mechanisms, we define their $n@k$ as the proportion of problems solved with $n$ submissions randomly sampled from $k$ candidates.} To ensure a fair comparison, we use the same sampling budget $n$ under the same setting when evaluating the performance of \method~and baselines.